 The program offered by Loma Linda University is fully accredited by the Commission on Accreditation for Marriage and Family Therapy Education, the accrediting body for the American Association for Marriage and Family Therapy.
 The national commission ensures that academic and clinical training programs adhere to the highest standards of the profession.

-The program is 90 quarter units.
+The MFT program coursework, 90 quarter units, is designed to meet California licensure requirements for marriage and family therapy.
 Students who want to sit for both the Licensed Professional Clinical Counselor (LPCC) and the Licensed Marriage and Family Therapist (LMFT) exams in the state of California have the option to enroll in 4 units of coursework above the 90 required units for the MFT program.
 These units may not be covered by financial aid.
-Students interested in this option should consult with the M.S. in MFT program director and the LLU Office of Financial Aid for more information.
+Students interested in this option should consult with the M.S.
+MFT program director and the LLU Office of Financial Aid for more information.

 Conduct or disciplinary actions